 Applicants should normally have at least a 2:1 honours degree (or international equivalent), in a related discipline.
 Currently, we are accepting candidates with degrees in medicine, physiotherapy, sports therapy or sports rehabilitation/training.
 Appropriate professional registration should also be held with the GMC, Health and Care Professions Council, Chartered Society of Physiotherapy or British Association of Sport Rehabilitators and Trainers.
 Applicants without professional registration with the GMC, Health and Care Professions Council, Chartered Society of Physiotherapy or British Association of Sport Rehabilitators and Trainers are required to have at least one year of relevant post-graduation clinical experience.
 All applicants should be able to demonstrate clear potential for benefiting from the programme.

-This course is also available as an intercalated option to MBCHB students who’ve completed four years of a UK medical degree and are normally ranked in the top 50% of their year of study.
+This course is also available as an intercalated option to students studying Medicine who have completed three years of a UK medical degree.
 In order to apply, you will need to submit evidence of appropriate experience and interest.
 Find out more about the intercalation application process on the intercalation website.

 English language requirements